-WWAC.com is a DIY effort for which nobody gets paid.
+WWAC is a DIY effort for which nobody gets paid.
 The site is a loudspeaker, not a payday.
 Nevertheless, it’s not all bad.
-You write with us and you get editorial feedback (our editors do not get paid), community, a respectable byline and the knowledge that you said what you wanted to say.
+You write with us and you get editorial feedback (our editors, likewise, do not get paid), community, a respectable byline and the knowledge that you said what you wanted to say.
 For us it’s worth it— if it sounds worth it to you too, come on in.

-WWAC has published more than 100 women and non-binary writers and we’re always looking to publish new voices.
-Don’t let a lack of experience put you off— we’re looking for good ideas expressed clearly and concisely, not big names.
+WWAC has published almost 300 women and non-binary writers.
+We’re always looking to publish new voices.
+(Or old ones.
+Did you write for us once and then leave?
+Come back!)
+Don’t let a lack of experience put you off— we’re looking for good ideas expressed engagingly, not big names.
 If you don’t feel represented and you want to represent yourself, we want to host you.

 Pitches should include:

 Kayleigh wants… reviews.
 Do you see a comic on the shelf monthly at your local or on a major comic distribution site?
 Those are the reviews Kayleigh wants.
 If you have a subject in mind that’s great; if you’d just like to be assigned current books to review monthly (or more often?), just as fine.
 Get in touch.

 Reviews of comics published by independent and small publishers.
 This includes Kickstarters, webcomics, and zines.
 If you’re not sure?
 Ask.
 Is This Indie?
 Pitches accepted on aase by case basis.